collective/collective.developermanual/source/misc/commandline.rst

 Starting interactive interpreter
 --------------------------------

-se *bin/instance debug* command to start interactive interpreter with Zope application server and database loaded.
+The *bin/instance debug* command to start interactive interpreter with Zope application server and database loaded.
 To have persistent utilities loaded, you should also provide the id if your Plone site.
 The following example assumes you have a plone site named "Plone"